*This content was translated by AI.

 BLACKPINK member and actress Ji-soo has officially distanced herself from her biological brother, who has recently been engulfed in various controversies, and her name has been removed from the credits of a work she appeared in.

-In response, Eun Hyun-ho, a lawyer at Kim & Chang Law Offices representing Ji-soo's agency, Blyss, issued a statement on the 20th, stating, "The matter currently raised has absolutely nothing to do with Ji-soo or Blyss."
+In response, Eun Hyun-ho, a lawyer at Kim & Chang Law Offices representing Ji-soo's agency, Blyssu, issued a statement on the 20th, stating, "The matter currently raised has absolutely no connection to Ji-soo or Blyssu."

 The lawyer added, "Much of the content circulating online consists of unverified speculation or clearly false information."
 He explained, "Ji-soo began her trainee life at a young age and became independent early on, living apart from her family for a long period, making it impossible for her to be aware of or involved in this individual's private life."

-He further clarified that there is no fact that any family member has received compensation from Blyss or participated in decision-making, stating that the agency has been "managed completely independently."
+He further clarified that there is no fact that any family member receives compensation from Blyssu or participates in decision-making, stating that the agency has been "managed completely independently."

-However, questions have been raised regarding this explanation because Ji-soo's biological brother's name was listed in the credits of Ji-soo's recent Netflix work, "Monthly Boyfriend," under the title "Representative."
+However, questions have been raised regarding this explanation because Ji-soo's biological brother's name was listed with the title "Representative" in the credits of Ji-soo's recent Netflix work, "Monthly Boyfriend."

-Notably, the current credits for Netflix's "Monthly Boyfriend" show the name removed, listing only "Blyss Entertainment," drawing attention.
-In response, the "Monthly Boyfriend" team at Netflix told StarNews, "We are checking the matter."
+Notably, the current credits for Netflix's "Monthly Boyfriend" show only "Blyssu Entertainment," with the name removed, drawing attention.
+In response, the "Monthly Boyfriend" team at Netflix told StarNews, "We are checking."

-Meanwhile, Ji-soo's side, drawing a line with the controversy surrounding her biological brother, stated, "Blyss and Ji-soo are not providing any financial or legal support to this individual, nor do they plan to provide such support in the future.
-Furthermore, they are not involved in any exchanges or participation regarding this matter."
+Meanwhile, Ji-soo's side, drawing a line with the controversy surrounding her biological brother, stated, "Blyssu and Ji-soo are not providing any financial or legal support to this individual, nor do they plan to provide such support in the future.
+Furthermore, they have no contact or involvement whatsoever regarding this matter."
 They also indicated legal action, stating, "We will take a firm stance against malicious or repetitive posters and distributors without any leniency or settlement."

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>